Bluejay Diagnostics Inc. (BJDX) Reveals an Earnings Mystery

-Bluejay Diagnostics Inc. (NASDAQ:BJDX) went up by 10.30% from its latest closing price compared to the recent 1-year high of $6.25.
-The company’s stock price has collected -23.05% of loss in the last five trading sessions.
+Bluejay Diagnostics Inc. (NASDAQ:BJDX) went up by 10.07% from its latest closing price compared to the recent 1-year high of $6.25.
+The company’s stock price has collected 26.61% of gains in the last five trading sessions.
 Press Release reported on 11/10/21 that Bluejay Diagnostics, Inc. Announces Pricing of Upsized $21.6 Million Initial Public Offering

 Is It Worth Investing in Bluejay Diagnostics Inc. (NASDAQ :BJDX) Right Now?